MattSokol79/Sparta-DevOps-Training/week2_sql/day2/README.md

 WHERE Country = 'UK'
 ```

-**The below code will look for any single apostrophe ' in the strings of the product name and only return those the names**
+**The below code will look for any single apostrophe ' in the strings of the product name and only return those names**
 ```sql
 SELECT ProductName AS 'Product Name with Apostrophe', ProductID
 FROM Products
 WHERE CHARINDEX('''', ProductName) != 0;
 ```